Jake-WangZhi/lil-networking-mobile/README.md

 database: Vercel Postgres
 ---

-# Little Networking
+# Lil Networking

-The Little Networking App is a tool designed to help people form intentional networking habits that lead to meaningful professional relationships.
+The Lil Networking App is a tool designed to help people form intentional networking habits that lead to meaningful professional relationships.
 Maintaining a strong community of peers and mentors is essential for achieving professional growth, and this app is designed to make networking easier and more intentional.

 ## Getting Started